Understanding Your Health Plan

 Medical Plan Costs

 Health care is a shared expense between the College and employees.
 On average, Dartmouth pays 75% of the cost of the health insurance premium, while employees pay 25%.
-Our contribution schedule is based on salaries, so some employees will pay more than 25% and some pay less than 25%.
+Our contribution schedule is determined by annual base salary (does not inlcude bonuses, shift differentials or overtime pay), so some employees will pay more than 25% and some pay less than 25%.
 Employees also pay out-of-pocket costs in the form of deductibles, coinsurance, and copayments.

 When monthly benefit costs can change

 It is important to understand how a change in your position or in your family coverage could impact the cost of your benefit premiums.
-If you have one of the following changes during the calendar year, the bi-weekly/monthly cost of your medical, supplemental life, and LTD benefit plans may also change:
+If you have one of the following changes during the calendar year, the bi-weekly or monthly cost of your medical, supplemental life, and LTD benefit plans may also change:

-• A change in pay frequency: Monthly paid to/from biweekly paid.
-A change in pay frequency will cause a recalculation of all benefits, which will change the cost of your medical, supplemental life and LTD benefit plans if you also have a change in salary.
+- A change in pay frequency: When transitioning from monthly paid to biweekly paid or from biweekly paid to monthly change, a change in pay frequency will cause a recalculation of all benefits.
+If the transition also includes a change in annual base salary, then your medical, supplemental life and LTD benefit plans will also adjust.

-• A change in Full Time Equivalency (FTE): Benefit eligible FTE’s can range from 0.5 to 1.0.
-A reduction in FTE will increase the cost of your medical plan and an increase in FTE will decrease the cost of your medical plan.
-Don't forget that a change in FTE will in most cases, also change your annual salary.
+- A change in Full Time Equivalency (FTE): Benefit eligible FTE’s can range from 0.5 to 1.0.
+A change in FTE will usually result in a change in base annual salary and a recalculation of medical, supplemental life and long-term disability premiums.
+A reduction in FTE could increase the cost of your medical plan while an increase in FTE could decrease the cost of your medical plan.
 This is important when using the benefit cost estimator to check new monthly costs.

-• Qualified Life Event: When adding or removing dependents from your plan(s) outside of open enrollment, or when adding or removing coverage all together, your benefit costs will be recalculated and could change if your salary has changed since January 1st.
+- Qualified Life Event: When adding or removing dependents from your plan(s) outside of open enrollment, or when adding or removing coverage all together, your benefit costs will be recalculated and could change if your base annual salary has changed since January 1st.

 Copays, Deductibles and Coinsurance